From Her to Eternity: Critical reception

 From Her to Eternity has been well received by critics.
+NME reviewer Mat Snow said it was "one of the greatest rock albums ever made.
+Dynamic, subtly layered, funny and plain obsessive, From Her to Eternity is the work of a visionary unfettered by worship of the romantic rock'n'roll mythology, and which thus reaches peaks hitherto unscaled."

 Trouser Press wrote that while "the album relies less on shock effects than any the Birthday Party ever made, the explosive parts are that much more effective."
 Chris Long of BBC Music described it as "imperfect, visceral, exciting and, ultimately, classic."

-Mat Snow said it was, "one of the greatest rock albums ever made.
-Dynamic, subtly layered, funny and plain obsessive, From Her To Eternity is the work of a visionary unfettered by worship of the romantic rock'n'roll mythology, and which thus reaches peaks hitherto unscaled."

-Pitchfork ranked it 63rd on their list "The 200 Best Albums of the 1980s", calling it "ghoulish to the point of ridiculousness, which is the entire point [...their] visceral hyperbole is something powerful, as though we’re hearing humankind’s palm read by a fortune teller with a cockeyed grin and a hand snatching your wallet."
+In 2018, Pitchfork ranked From Her to Eternity 63rd on their list of "The 200 Best Albums of the 1980s", calling it "ghoulish to the point of ridiculousness, which is the entire point.
+In the Bad Seeds' visceral hyperbole is something powerful, as though we're hearing humankind's palm read by a fortune teller with a cockeyed grin and a hand snatching your wallet."

 2009 remaster

-The album was remastered and reissued on 27 April 2009 as a collector's edition CD/DVD set, along with the three subsequent albums in the Bad Seeds catalog, namely The Firstborn Is Dead, Kicking Against the Pricks and Your Funeral...
-My Trial.
+The album was remastered and reissued on 27 April 2009 as a collector's edition CD/DVD set, along with the three subsequent studio albums in the Bad Seeds catalog, namely The Firstborn Is Dead (1985), Kicking Against the Pricks and Your Funeral...
+My Trial (both 1986).
 The CD features the original 7-song vinyl LP's track listing, while "In the Ghetto", "The Moon Is in the Gutter", and "From Her to Eternity" (1987 version) are featured as bonus audio tracks on the accompanying DVD, rather than being sequenced into the album as in earlier CD pressings.
 The DVD also includes music videos from the time and the first installment of 'Do You Love Me Like I Love You', a 14-part documentary by Iain Forsyth and Jane Pollard.